wb-ts/martini-designer/README.md

 ## Watching for Changes

 To rebuild the packages when there is changes, run `lerna run --parallel watch` in the project root.

+## Using the Application

+Open http://localhost:3000 in your browser.
+The first time you open it you'll have the default Theia workspace layout.
+Close all the views/tabs and open the Martini Designer related views like Navigator, Properties, Input/Output and Mapper using the View menu in the top menu bar.